wkim7015/Back_up_0.1/README.md

 the copy process stops when exception is raised: This can be fixed,only if I have permission to create personal copy_tree method by overriding the exceptions.

+Need to estimate the amount of copied contents for security and completion matter.

+Need to back up 2 different sites.. perhaps can it be improved by having a definte directory?

+SMT?

 Solved:

 whenever the drive does not exists, it gives bug > Putting the copied folders in to original folders and the error report.